Braulio Marcelo Castillo: IRS contracts and controversy over veteran, HUBZone status

 After becoming CEO of Strong Castle, Castillo applied for – and received – veteran preference in federal government contracting for Strong Castle.
 According to his application to the Small Business Administration, Castillo averred that he could not enjoy long walks with family members due to his ankle injury, describing it as a cross "that I bear due to my service to our great country".
 The veteran designation helped Strong Castle win $500 million in contracts from the Internal Revenue Service (IRS).

-Castillo was called to testify before the United States House Committee on Oversight and Accountability, during the course of which United States Senator Tammy Duckworth, a parapalegic veteran, sarcastically chided him: "I'm so glad you would be willing to play football in prep-school again to protect this great country".
+Castillo was called to testify before the United States House Committee on Oversight and Accountability, during the course of which United States Senator Tammy Duckworth, a paraplegic veteran, sarcastically chided him: "I'm so glad you would be willing to play football in prep-school again to protect this great country".
 In its final report, the committee questioned the severity of Castillo's injury, noting that he played competitive football for several years after receiving it.

 According to the committee's report:

 Braulio Castillo would not have been considered a veteran had he completed his year at USMAPS without injury.
 Normally, a cadet is not considered a veteran until he or she graduates from West Point, enters active duty, and subsequently leaves active duty.
 Time spent at USMAPS and West Point is considered training, not active duty.
 However, if a person is injured at either school, he or she becomes a veteran due to the service-connected disability.
 This policy is codified with respect to service at the academies, and is extended in the Code of Federal Regulations to include prep schools.

 Castillo also operated an office for Strong Castle in a disadvantaged neighborhood that would allow the company to obtain HUBZone tax credits, however, investigators later said they made several visits to the office and never found anyone there, suggesting that employee timesheets had been manipulated to falsely make it appear employees were working at the location.
 Castillo denied any wrongdoing, stating "we have never received any improper preferential treatment and have competed fairly for every contract that we have received".